 Introduction

 Cardiopulmonary resuscitation (CPR) is a technique that involves performing chest compressions on a person who has stopped breathing.
 Although CPR can be a life-saving skill to have in any medical emergency, it's not something you want to think about unless absolutely necessary.
-The good news is that there are steps you can take to make sure everyone in your family knows the levels of CPR certification.
+The good news is that there are steps you can take to make sure everyone in your family knows the basics of CPR certification so they will be prepared if ever faced with this type of situation.

 CPR certification is offered at different levels.
 Like anything else in life, there are different levels of CPR certification.